 Today is April 9 and the Navigate the Chaos question to consider is “how often do you blame others?”
 Blame is a powerful tool that people use.
 Didn’t get that promotion at work?
 Blame your coworker.
 Didn’t close that sale?
 Blame the client.
 Didn’t land that gig you wanted?
 Blame anyone but yourself.
+Navigating the chaos and practicing the art of living well seldom, if ever, involves blaming others.
+Today’s reflection, must like so many others in the Navigate the Chaos series, involves personal responsibility.

 Blaming others, or yourself, provides absolutely no support during your travels of navigating the chaos.
 Today’s reflection requires an honest discussion with yourself.
 The correlation between self-awareness and successful navigation of the chaos becomes clearer when we stop and challenge ourselves to truly understand how we treat others.
 If blame falls within your reflection, perhaps it is time to think differently and recognize the barriers associated with such an approach.